 • Once you are able to delete the media item, editors won't be able to reference/place the media item anymore on the website.

-• The actual file on the server will still exist for about six hours until the garbage collection process runs.
+• The actual file on the server will still exist for about one hour until the garbage collection process runs.

 • There can be certain situations where the file on the server is not properly deleted.
 We can trigger site-wide cache clearing to free this up and/or investigate why the file was not released.
 Please contact us if you suspect that either of these are the case.